Deployment

 Health checks

-Liveness check.
-Returns 200 if the API server process is running.
-Does not check database connectivity.
+Returns 200 OK when the API process is running.
+Does not check database or Redis connectivity.
+Use in container liveness probes.

-You can test connectivity to your CLAIV Memory backend from the console's Settings page using the “Test Connection” feature, which checks both /healthz and /readyz.
+You can test connectivity to your CLAIV Memory backend from the console's Settings page using the “Test Connection” feature, which calls both /healthz and /readyz.

 Scaling considerations

-Stateless.
-Scale horizontally behind a load balancer.
-Each instance handles ~1000 concurrent connections.
+Stateless — scale horizontally behind a load balancer.
+Each instance handles ~1,000 concurrent connections.
+Health-check with /readyz before routing traffic.

 Worker